-He began work as a pastor of a church at Stockton, California in 1857, and preached the first Union sermon on the Pacific Coast.
+He began work as a pastor of a church in Stockton, California, in 1857 and preached the first Union sermon on the Pacific Coast.
 He was elected as the trustee of the California State Insane Asylum in 1860.
-Two years later he was appointed chaplain of the Third California Infantry.
+Two years later, he was appointed chaplain of the Third California Infantry.
 In this capacity, he accompanied General Patrick Connor’s expedition to Salt Lake City, Utah.
-Anderson’s desire to always be investigating something led to his appointment to the United States Sanitary Commission as California correspondent and agent.
+Anderson’s desire to always investigate something led to his appointment to the United States Sanitary Commission as California correspondent and agent.
 His first duty was to act as a relief agent of the Twelfth Army Corps.

-He was next transferred to the central office at New York.
+He was next transferred to the central office in New York.
 In 1864, when General Ulysses S. Grant began moving toward Richmond, Virginia, Anderson was made superintendent of transportation and had charge of six steamboats.
-At the close of the campaign, he served as assistant superintendent of the canvas and supply department at Philadelphia, Pennsylvania and edited a paper called the Sanitary Commission Bulletin.
+At the close of the campaign, he served as assistant superintendent of the canvas and supply department at Philadelphia, Pennsylvania, and edited a paper called the Sanitary Commission Bulletin.

 In 1870, the morning after his mother was buried out on the open prairie, where all the dead had been laid, he remarked to some of his friends, “This town must have a cemetery,” and as a result of his efforts, the Highland Cemetery was established.

 In the fall of 1873, Anderson was elected President of the Kansas State Agricultural College at Manhattan.
-There, he made radical policy changes which resulted in placing the college near the head of the list of such institutions in the United States.
+There, he made radical policy changes that placed the college near the head of the list of such institutions in the United States.
 Anderson remained president of the college until 1878 when he was elected to Congress and served as a representative from the First and Fifth districts until 1891.
-In March of that year, he was appointed Consul General to Cairo, Egypt, and sailed for his new post on April 6th, but his constitution was already impaired and he was unable to stand the change of climate.
+In March of that year, he was appointed Consul General to Cairo, Egypt, and sailed for his new post on April 6, but his constitution was already impaired, and he was unable to stand the change of climate.

-The following spring he determined to return but died on his way home at Liverpool, England on May 18, 1892.
-He was laid at rest on the hilltop he had chosen years before, near the town where he said the happiest days of his life had been passed, and where seven of his family are also interred.
+The following spring, he determined to return but died on his way home at Liverpool, England, on May 18, 1892.
+He was laid at rest on the hilltop he had chosen years before, near the town where he said the happiest days of his life had passed and seven of his family are also interred.